Council of Five Elders: Oath of Allegiance

 Article 2.
-The rules of Hideyoshi's house shall not be altered.
-When in the administration of public affairs the Five Commissioners were unable to determine on a course of action they were to consult their master (Hideyori) through Ieyasu and Toshiie, or necessary if taking action, the Emperor has to be consulted.
+The rules of Hideyoshi's house would not be altered.
+When the Five Commissioners were unable to determine a course of action for administration of public affairs, they were to consult their master (Hideyori) through Ieyasu and Toshiie; or if taking action, they were to consult the Emperor.

 Article 3.
 There were to be no factions among them.
 Personal considerations and partiality of every kind were to be excluded from their counsel.

 Article 4.
-The Five Commissioners, or overseers, must strive to work together in the administration of public affairs, suppressing all petty jealousies and differences.
+The Five Commissioners, or overseers, were to strive to work together in the administration of public affairs, suppressing all petty jealousies and differences.

 Article 5.
 In settling matters the opinion of the majority was usually to be followed.
 But at the same time if the opinion of the minority showed no signs of being dictated by any personal interests, it should be duly considered.
-If it should happen that only a few of the overseers were present when some question was settled, the absentees had no right to object unless it was quite evident that the private interests of the Commissioners present at the meeting prejudiced their minds in a wrong direction.
+If only a few of the overseers were present when a question was settled, the absentees had no right to object unless it was quite evident that the private interests of the Commissioners present at the meeting prejudiced their minds in a wrong direction.
 In that case another meeting might be called.

 Article 6.
 It goes without saying that all accounts had to be kept in a manner that was above suspicion.
-There were to be no irregularities and no pressing of personal interests in this line.
+There were to be no irregularities and no pressing of personal interests.